• Skip to primary navigation

 Instructions

-• In a medium bowl whisk together eggs, granulated garlic, onion powder, salt, and pepper.
+• In a medium bowl, whisk together the eggs, egg whites, granulated garlic, onion powder, salt, and pepper until well combined.

-• Divide the tomatoes among the muffin cups.
+• Divide the drained tomatoes evenly among the muffin cups.

-• Spoon 1 tablespoon of feta cheese into each muffin cup.
+• Add 1 tablespoon of feta cheese to each muffin cup.

-• Pour the egg mixture evenly among the muffin cups.
+• Pour the egg mixture evenly into the muffin cups, filling each cup almost to the top.

-• Bake for 22 minutes or until the center of the egg cups are set.
+• Bake for 20-22 minutes, or until the centers are set.

 Notes